adaskin/compiler-course/README.md

   * You will  step by step  design&write a compiler for a programming language you will define and study its correctness efficiency etc.
     * You can use C or Python
     * or a functional programming language Haskel or OCaml
-* 2 or 3 theoretical assignment
+* 2 or 3 theoretical assignments
 * Submissions through classroom.google.com & github.com
 * No late submission
+* Use of AI is permitted.
+You can use any AI tools for the assignments but you should acknowledge that in your assignment reports.

 ## **Grading**
 There will be a 1 midterm and a 1 final exam.